breckiam/EventTrackerProject/README.md

 Front end added to the project.
 This is a dynamic single page application that uses javascript to access REST uri destinations.
 Along with HTML and CSS/Bootstrap this gives the user access to view, create, update, and delete prints from the database.

+#### V3.0

+Front end was redone with the use of angular.
+This gives the same functionality as V2.0 with a more refreshed UI and layout.
+Styling was done with a mixture bootstrap, Angular Bootstrap, and Angular Materials.

 ## REST route URIs
 - PREFIX: http://54.177.221.5:8080/PrintTrackerREST
   - GET <strong>/api/prints</strong>